If you had $100k to invest today, the investing world would roll out the red carpet for you.

 If you already have an idea or a viable side gig, then you can take a portion of your investment and invest that into you.

-Entrepreneurship is a top way to build wealth in America and making that investment in something you love doing, that is also profitable is a great way to invest your $100k.
+Entrepreneurship is a top way to build wealth in America and making that investment in a small business that you love doing, that is also profitable is a great way to invest your $100k.

 I am a firm believer in the concept of tithing.
 This means that 10% of whatever income my wife and I make we donate to charity.